defaultparam/python-gfx-projects/README.md

 ## Calculator app
 - It is a simple GUI based app built with tkinter to let user perform mathematical operations supporting add, subtract, multiply, divide.

-### Other ideas to be implemented
-- HangMan game! - Add sounds!